 – Yoga: Free yoga classes are offered every Friday evening from 6:15 to 7:30.
 Newcomers are always welcome.

 – Faith in Action: The people of Hanover strive to put their faith and beliefs into action by volunteering in a variety of activities that promote social justice for all.
 We encourage interfaith activities, including supporting the work of Family Promise, an organization that “helps homeless families with children move toward permanent independence.”
 We are invited to step out of our comfort zone through book discussions and conversations with other faith communities.
-Hanover opens its doors to groups of college students who come to Wilmington to work with Habitat for Humanity or Urban Promise.
-We are encouraged to spend our money on mission and service, instead of on material things for ourselves, through our Christmas Ungifts program.
+We are encouraged to spend our money on mission and service, instead of on material things for ourselves, through our yearly Christmas Ungifts program.

 – Jefferson Street Center, Inc.: In 1987, this organization was first formed as an outgrowth of cooperation between Hanover and the Southeast Ninth Ward community.
 The purpose of JSC is to promote social justice for all, with a special emphasis on improving the quality of life for individuals and families living in the surrounding community.
 Currently, JSC provides oversight and support for community service programs operated in Hanover’s building.

 – Female Harmony Society: In July 1814, the Female Harmony Society received an official Charter of Incorporation through the legislative body of the State of Delaware.
-One of ts first efforts was the establishment of a Sabbath School in October 1814, which has been in continuous session at Hanover ever since.
-In 181, the FHS opened a free public day school for children, and in 1820, succeeded in getting the Delaware State Legislature for financial aid for the purpose of educating poor children.
+One of its first efforts was the establishment of a Sabbath School in October 1814, which has been in continuous session at Hanover ever since.
+In 1818, the FHS opened a free public day school for children, and in 1820, succeeded in getting the Delaware State Legislature for financial aid for the purpose of educating poor children.
 The Female Harmony Society continues to support the less fortunate and advocate for education.
-For more information visit the web site at www.femaleharmonysociety.org.
+For more information, visit their web site at www.femaleharmonysociety.org.

 – Readiness Team: Under the Delaware Office of Early Learning, and funded by the federal Early Learning Challenge Grant, private foundations and corporations, Readiness Teams consist of representatives from school districts, early learning programs, and various individuals and organizations in the community.
 The goal is to improve opportunities for success in school for Delaware’s youngest students, by examining each community’s strengths and challenges and develop a community centered approach to success.
 Hanover and JSC are leading one team.